Introduction

 Recommendation: Use the Synchronous API when you need immediate feedback e.g. prompt or schema development, and for small datasets where cost savings are irrelevant.
 Once everything is figured out, move to the Batch API to save on cost.

-Once the batch job has been completed, the associated files will live on the OpenAI API, inside the Files API.
+Once an OpenAI batch job has been completed, the associated files will live on the OpenAI API, inside the Files API.
 Your OpenAI account will be charged for storage, so it’s best to download the results and save in your org’s own cloud storage.
+Anthropic handles storage internally, so no cleanup is needed for Anthropic batches.

 oai_file_delete(file_info$id) # delete the input file